Youngtechie/Rebus-Puzzles_webpage/README.md

  _skip to [Commit and Push from Replit](#Commit-and-Push-from-Replit)_

-- Open a new terminal (ctrl + f7), change directory to the project directory and execute the commands if you haven't done it before:
+- Open a new terminal (ctrl + f7), change directory to the project directory and execute the two commands below, if you haven't done it before:

 ```
 git config --global user.email "youremail@example.com"